Preparing For Next Year

 - Avoiding campus.
-Summer is an excellent time to visit the Career Services Office to meet with an advisor as well as to do research through the CareerPlace Library.
+Summer is an excellent time to visit Career Services to meet with an advisor as well as to do research through the CareerPlace Library.

 Look Ahead By Deciding to:

-- Research fellowships, graduate programs and other scholarly/service opportunities if you don't plan to look for employment immediately upon graduation.
+- Research fellowships, graduate programs and other scholarly and service opportunities if you don't plan to look for employment immediately upon graduation.

 - Review study guides for whichever graduate-level standardized exam (e.g., GRE, GMAT, GED, LSAT, MCAT, DAT) you plan to take.

 - Join a professional society and read publications in your career field as a way to identify and stay current with issues impacting your intended profession.
-These also facilitate networking and becoming aware of internship/job opportunities.
+These also facilitate networking and becoming aware of internship and job opportunities.

 - Strengthen your skills in writing, public speaking, leadership, organizational management and interpersonal communication as a way to impress potential employers and graduate school personnel.
 Talk with your academic advisor about courses and activities that can help you enhance these competencies.

-- Brainstorm topics for senior thesis/capstone projects, independent studies and/or research projects.
-Keep a list you can review at a later date—when the busy school year gets underway and time and/or ideas may be limited.
+- Brainstorm topics for senior thesis/capstone projects, independent studies or research projects.
+Keep a list you can review at a later date—when the busy school year gets underway and time or ideas may be limited.

 - Enroll in BW summer courses as a way to ease course load, fulfill core requirements and sample new subject matter.
 Many students also find they can boost their GPA by having more time to study in a relaxed manner.